jtp184/lil_blaster/README.md

 # To stop a callback, run stop_callback
 LilBlaster::Buttons.stop_callback(0)

-# Callback functions are stored, so you can resume a callback which has been stopped with
+# Callback functions are stored, so you can resume a callback with
 LilBlaster::Buttons.resume_callback(0)

 # And remove a callback entirely with
 LilBlaster::Buttons.remove_callback(0)

-# You can also stop and remove a callback all in one with the #[]= syntax and a nil value
+# You can also stop and remove a callback with the #[]= syntax and a nil value
 LilBlaster::Buttons[0] = nil

 ```